typescript-rtti/typescript-rtti/README.md

 # Requirements

-You must use Typescript 4.5.5 or newer for this transformer to work correctly.
+- Typescript 4.5.5 or newer
+- Node.js v14 or newer (when using Node.js)

 # Introduction